Viola Wilson: J. C. Williamson's

-For three years her appearances on stage were sporadic; on 31 May she gave birth to a daughter Isla Frances Tait, Isla being also the name of Wilson's sister.
+For three years after this Wilson's appearances on stage were sporadic; on 31 May 1943 she gave birth to a daughter Isla Frances Tait, who was named for Wilson's sister.
 When Gladys Moncrieff was unable to appear at that year's Carols by Candlelight, due to commitments with the troops in New Guinea, Wilson volunteered.
 She also participated in patriotic and charitable functions, appearing with Gracie Fields at a concert for soldiers at Puckapunyal.
 A second daughter, Viola Anne, was born on 20 December 1944.

-She returned to the popular stage in June 1946 as Maria Ziegler in Ivor Novello's The Dancing Years with Max Oldaker, produced by Leontine Sagan to good but not glowing reviews.
+She returned to the stage in June 1946 as Maria in Ivor Novello's The Dancing Years, to good but not glowing reviews.
+After this, she retired from Willilamson's,although she continued to serve for a time as an artistic director with the company.
 In 1947 Mr and Mrs Tait made a four-month visit to Scotland, leaving their two little daughters in Melbourne.
 A third daughter, Sally, was born 16 July 1949.

 Later activities include many years' adjudicating at finals of the £1,000 Mobil Quest talent show, whose winner in 1950 was Joan Sutherland.
 She was also on the judging panel for the inaugural Miss Australia Quest in 1954.

-Tait was appointed a Member of the Order of Australia in the 1990 Australia Day Honours for service to the performing arts.
-She was instrumental in the foundation of the Tait Memorial Trust in 1992.
+In 1971 she published her biography of the Tait brothers and the Williamson-Tait partnership, which also covers details of her own life and career.
+She was appointed a Member of the Order of Australia in the 1990 Australia Day Honours for service to the performing arts.
+She was instrumental in establishing the Tait Memorial Trust in 1992 and in founding the Performing Arts Museum in Melbourne.

-Lady Viola Tait died on 6 February 2002.
+Tait died on 6 February 2002.
 She left her large collection of theatrical memorabilia to the Victorian Arts Centre.